yairemartinez/yairemartinez/README.md

 Each repository includes clear instructions, organized folders, and small examples for testing.
 I aim to make technical work understandable—to show not just what I built, but how it works.

-Explorin technology through hands-on projects and real-world applications.
+Exploring technology through hands-on projects and real-world applications.